anand1st/sshd-shell-spring-boot/README.md

 ### Version 4.0-SNAPSHOT
 Updated dependencies to jline 3.11.0.
-One of the biggest noise of this library was the various management commands that were visible to all users.
+One of the biggest 'noise' of this library was the various management commands that were visible to all users.
 Version 4.0 introduces some properties to help manage these commands (hereby called system commands).

     sshd.system.command.roles=ADMIN #Defaults to ADMIN
     sshd.system.command.roles.auditEvents=${sshd.system.command.roles}